marvennsuson/VipTutorExam/README.md

 ##
---notes some features not implemented properly. tight timeline on my Current Work job
+--note some features not implemented properly. tight timeline on my Current Work job
 ##
 -- Question 2: What are the coding principles/practices you can apply in your code?